Artist and author Leanne Shapton on what objects tell us about the lives of others

 The work of artist and author Leanne Shapton is truly unique — inventive in both form and content.
 In her graphic novels and conceptual books, she combines drawing and painting with found material, photographs and written text.
 Her widely praised memoir, Swimming Studies — about training as a swimmer for the Olympic trials — won a National Book Critics Circle Award in 2012.
 In 2018, she was a judge for the Man Booker Prize.

 Shapton's latest, called Guestbook: Ghost Stories, is an imaginative work made up of 33 short stories that revolve around the power of objects and ghosts.
 In addition to text, the vignettes are conveyed through photographs, illustrations, paintings and invented scenes, redefining the very nature of narrative experience.

-Leanne Shapton was born in Toronto and grew up in the suburb of Mississauga.
-She spoke to Eleanor Wachtel from New York City, where she lives and works.
+Leanne Shapton was born in Toronto and grew up in Mississauga, Ont.
+In this 2019 interview, she spoke to Eleanor Wachtel from New York City, where she lives and works.

 Object of my eye

 "I navigate the world through my love of objects, photographs and the shapes of things.
 My father was an industrial designer and taught industrial design, so the value of design and objects was instilled in me pretty early.
 It increased my appreciation for things and gave me a certain design literacy from an early age.
 I understood that everything around us is industrial design — that someone has to actually design things, like the snow brushes you buy at a store.

 "Everything is designed.
 That meant to me that everything has a history and a story.
 And so, when I look at things, I see layers.
 I've always done that with things — I've become attached to blankets or a quilt made by my grandmother who died before I was born and I never met.
 I've always been interested in the stories behind things."

 Everything is designed.
 That meant to me that everything has a history and a story.